o-gs/dji-firmware-tools/README.md

 of a section, remember to remove base address from the memory location before inserting to the command line of this tool.

-Base address can be often found in processor documentation; sometimes it may be shifted from that location, if the binary is loaded by an additional bootloader.
-In such cases the bootloader takes the location from documentation, and the real firmware binary is loaded at a bit higher address.
+Base address can be often found in programming guide of the specific chip; sometimes it may be shifted from that location, if the binary is loaded by an additional bootloader.
+In such cases the bootloader takes the location from documentation, and the real firmware binary is loaded at a bit higher base address.

 Optimized examples for specific firmwares: